codercowboy/mingame/tasks.md

 # Bugs

+ * editor: when user adds level, automatically place player and end in level
+ * editor: when user places player, remove other player objs
  * Need a way to restart level when user gets stuck
  * How does it look on a iphone plus?
  * crashes when user attempts to go off screen when level has player outside of screen